9 Samsara Competitors and Alternatives in 2026

 - Team access with role-based permissions

-- Webhook integrations and API
+- Webhook integrations and REST API

 - Multi-site inventory visibility